ganeshgitrepo/Amount-of-WTFs-per-Project/README.md

 provided in @Grep, classes are filtered out from being scanned based on the filter.
 The runner uses a test class internally to assert whether the code is still infested with WTFs (or any other annotation class set in @Grep).

-The analysis of .class files within given package, its sub-packages and any JAR files found, is done using byte code analysis.
+The scanning of .class files within given package, its sub-packages and any JAR files found, is done using byte code analysis instead of reflection.
 In other words, the scanning is done without loading classes into JVM PermGen Space and wasting resources.

 So, if runner's test assertion fails (given annotation like @WTF found present in the code), the test class generates metrics about how many WTFs are there and where.
 These metrics appended to the assertion failure message.